-To create a login.gov account, you will need: a valid email address, and a working phone number.
-We will also ask you to create a password.
+To create a login.gov account you’ll need a valid email address and a working phone number.
+We’ll also ask you to create a password.

 Enter your email and confirm it

-Select “create an account” and enter your email address where indicated.
+Select “create an account” and enter your email address.
 Then check your email account for a message from us.
 Within the email is a link.
-Clicking the link will send you back to login.gov with your email confirmed.
+Selecting the link will confirm your email address and send you back to login.gov.

 Type the security code into the field.
 That’s it!
-You have just taken an important step to keep yourself and your government safe.
 Every time you sign back into your login.gov account, you will receive a new security code that you need to enter.
 You’ll get the option each time you sign in to get a security code by a phone call or by SMS.

 To use an authentication app, you must first install one of the supported applications and configure it to work with login.gov.
 Read more on how to set up an authentication app.